 When under stress, our mind and body are so tense.
 Then, they need more energy and effort to perform daily routine tasks.
-Organize a day-off to forget about all hardships.
+Organize a day off to forget about all hardships.
 Invite your kid`s friends and create a memorable gathering or plan a family day.

 Turn to Physical Activities

-In almost every list of coping skills for kids with anxiety, one will find a point about sport.
+In almost every list of coping skills for kids with anxiety, one will find a point about sports.
 Physical activity relieves stress indeed.
 There’s a shift in the focus of attention so that a problem no longer seems so terrible.
 Walking a dog is also a nice therapy for dealing with negative emotions.